Cinema MoneySaving tips & tricks - including 2for1 tickets to see Frozen II

 If you're someone who doesn't mind surprises, you can catch preview screenings of upcoming movies for £5 if booked at the cinema, or £5.75 online at Odeon.
 The catch is, you won't know which movie you're going to see until it starts, but Odeon says it'll always have a rating from 'U' to '15' and won't be a horror movie – they're reserved for Odeon's separate Scream Unseen.

-The most recent Screen Unseen movies have included Extra Ordinary, Booksmart, Wild Rose, If Beale Street Could Talk, and Vice – so based on this, you probably shouldn't expect a blockbuster of the magnitude of Avengers, but if you're someone who likes to go see movies in general, this can be a good and fun way to get your hands on a cheap ticket.
+The most recent Screen Unseen movies have included Le Mans '66, Extra Ordinary, Booksmart, Wild Rose, and Vice – so based on this, you probably shouldn't expect a blockbuster of the magnitude of Avengers, but if you're someone who likes to go see movies in general, this can be a good and fun way to get your hands on a cheap ticket.

 Register at Odeon Screen Unseen and you'll be emailed when a movie is available to book.